yoohooitstoo/gt-hw-bootstrap-portfolio/README.md

 ## Credits

-This was a solo project comlepeted by Stuart Scott.
+This was a solo project completed by Stuart Scott.

 ## MIT License